Stefan Lazarević: Period of peace

-The Despot, in that period, even though he was a vassal of the Ottoman sultans, did not forsake his efforts to rid himself of the Ottoman domination, as evidenced by the letters he wrote to his subordinates in Hungary, the Byzantines, and deputies in the Republic of Venice, that in the case of the creation of a broader anti-Ottoman coalition, Serbia would join it.
-During the period of peace, Stefan had finished his monumental endowment Resava, with today's Despotovac.
-Its construction began in 1407 but was repeatedly interrupted by outbursts of the Ottoman Empire (1409, 1411–1413), that were finished in 1418.
+Stefan, in that period, even though he was a vassal of the Ottoman sultans, did not forsake his efforts to rid himself of the Ottoman domination, as evidenced by the letters he wrote to his subordinates in Hungary, the Byzantines, and legates at the Republic of Venice.
+He stated that in the case of the creation of a broader anti-Ottoman coalition, Serbia would join it.
+During the period of peace, Stefan had finished his monumental endowment, the Manasija monastery, near present-day Despotovac.
+Its construction began in 1407 but was repeatedly interrupted by conflicts with the Ottoman Empire (1409, 1411–1413); it was finished in 1418.

-Stefan was a great patron of art and culture providing support and shelter to scholars from Serbia and exiles from surrounding countries occupied by the Ottomans.
-He was educated at his parents' home, and he spoke and wrote Serbo-Slavic; he could speak Greek and was familiar with Latin.
-Under his rule, he issued Code of Mines in 1412 in Novo Brdo, the economic center of Serbia.
+Stefan was a patron of art and culture, providing support and shelter to scholars from Serbia and exiles from surrounding countries occupied by the Ottomans.
+He was educated at his parents' home, and he spoke and wrote Serbo-Slavic; he also could speak Greek and was familiar with Latin.
+Under his rule, he issued the Code of Mines in 1412 in Novo Brdo, the economic center of Serbia.